ByteMe23/SMS-Spam-Detection-Analysis/README.md

 [ 8 141]]
 ```

+This indicates that out of 1,115 messages in the test set, 961 true 'ham' messages were correctly classified,
+5 'ham' messages were incorrectly classified as 'spam', 141 true 'spam' messages were correctly classified, and 8 'spam' messages were incorrectly classified as 'ham'.

 - **True Negatives (ham correct):** 961
 - **False Positives (ham → spam):** 5
 - **False Negatives (spam → ham):** 8